TshilidziT/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory to delete a directory inside another director cd - changes the working directory to previous one ls -la . .. /boot command to list all files in long format in current directory and parent directory
+rmdir /tmp/my_first_directory to delete a directory inside another director cd - changes the working directory to previous one ls -la . .. /boot command to list all files in long format in current directory and parent directory file /tmp/iamafile command to print the type of file named